 Referendum revenue allows districts to increase the revenue available in the district's general fund with the approval of the voters in the district, and in limited cases, by board approval.
-Referendum revenue up to \$300 per pupil unit is equalized at \$880,000 of market value, referendum revenue between \$300 and \$760 per pupil unit is equalized at \$510,000 of market value and revenue above \$760, up to 25 percent of the basic formula allowance (\$1,578 for FY 2019), is equalized at \$290,000.
+Referendum revenue up to \$300 per pupil unit is equalized at \$880,000 of market value; referendum revenue between \$300 and \$760 per pupil unit is equalized at \$510,000 of market value; and revenue above \$760, up to 25 percent of the basic formula allowance (\$1,610 for FY 2020), is equalized at \$290,000.
 Districts that qualify for sparsity revenue are eligible for equalization of \$290,000 on the entire amount of referendum authority above \$760.
+Starting in FY 2021, the first \$300 in referendum revenue will be moved to local optional revenue and the new referendum revenue calculation will consist of two equalized tiers, not three.

 Referendum revenue is subject to an annual cap.
-For fiscal year 2019, the standard cap is estimated to be \$1,985 per adjusted pupil unit.
-The cap is adjusted annually for inflation based on the urban consumer price index.
+For fiscal year 2020, the standard cap is estimated to be \$2,017 per adjusted pupil unit.
+The cap is adjusted annually for inflation based on the Consumer Price Index.
 District referendum revenue, except in districts eligible for sparsity revenue, may not exceed this cap.
-For most non-sparsity eligible districts, \$1,985 is the effective cap.
 [126C.17]